Guidelines on using sensors in social research …underway …

 - HomeSense_data-README.pdf …explains the contents of HomeSense_data.zip:

 Visualisation tools can be very effective for monitoring live data streams and making sure that sensors are online and working normally.
-They are also effective for getting a sense of what sensor-generated data represent (live data streams or static samples from databases) in preparation for automated data sorting and analyses.
-Click here for the full 4-day view above of sensor-generated data (kitchen, entrance, living room and two persons).
+They are also effective for getting a sense of what the sensor-generated data represent (live data streams and/or static extracts from databases), i.e., in preparation for automated data sorting and analyses, activity recognition and the like.

-However, visualisation tools are not data-analytic tools as such.
-Typically, large amounts of sensor-generated data are filtered through pre-processing and learning algorithms that are premised on blind computational keyhole access to the world.
-These methods can demonstrate that the sensors and the computational capabilities get it right, for example, some already hypothesised (or established) awareness of human activities and interactions, presence/absence, device use, and more.
-They underpin IoT-based products and services development aimed at behaviour intervention and assistance.
+It follows that visualisation tools are not used primarily as data-analytic tools but as managerial and browsing tools or, say, a pre-analytic aid.
+Typically, large amounts of sensor-generated data are filtered through pre-processing and learning algorithms that are premised on blind computational keyhole access to the world at hand.
+These methods can demonstrate, among other things, that the sensors and the computational capabilities get it right — some already hypothesised (and/or established) awareness of human activities and interactions, presence / absence, device use, and more.
+They underpin developments in IoT-based products and services aimed at behaviour intervention and everyday assistance.

-Using sensors for observational social research (sociology and adjacent disciplines) is likely to have very different objectives and be in need for absolute clarity on the added value of collecting and processing sensor-generated data in relation to (and compared with) other methods in the sociologist’s arsenal.
-It would be a significant step forward if sensor data visualisations could be rendered contextually in a qualitative data universe, so to say.
-Click here for an exploration of the data sample above (6am – 6pm) and a couple of other samples to shed light on this issue.
+Using sensors for observational social research (sociology and adjacent disciplines) may share some of these objectives or be focused on entirely different ones.
+A serious consideration of using sensors and associated technologies calls for clarity on the unique value and/or added value of collecting and processing sensor-generated data in relation to (and compared with) other methods in the sociologist’s arsenal.
+It would therefore be one significant step forward, for example, if sensor data visualisations could be rendered contextually in a qualitative data universe and, thereby, those visualisations enabled as analytic tools in their own right.
+Click here for discussion about visualising in meaningful ways, discussion of a number of examples to shed light on the issue.

 Interviews, questionnaires, time-use diaries and ethnographic notes from the HomeSense field trial have all been uploaded to the UK Data Archive and are also available here: